appgardenstudios/hyaline/www/content/docs/reference/github-actions.md

           ANTHROPIC_KEY: ${{ secrets.ANTHROPIC_KEY }}
 ```

-Note that `check-pr` requires the permission `pull-requests: write` to leave a comment on the pull request.
+Note that the `check-pr` job above requires the permission `pull-requests: write` to leave a comment on the pull request.

 ## Inputs
 The action supports the following inputs: